-If your property has been empty for more than two years, you will have to pay an additional charge in council tax while it is empty.
+If your property is empty for long periods of time, you will have to pay an additional amount of council tax.

 This charge is known as the council tax empty homes premium charge.